JacekDubikowski/build-your-own-framework/readme.md

     }
 }
 ```
-If the main is run we got the three lines printed:
+If the main is run, we got the three lines printed:

 ```shell
 Begin transaction